Attendance and Punctuality

 POLICY

 Employees are expected to adhere to their workplace schedules, set by their department/supervisor.
 Any employee unable to adhere to their assigned schedule must obtain approval from their supervisor in advance of any requested schedule changes.
 This approval includes requests to use paid leave time, as well as late arrivals to or early departures from work.
 Failure to obtain prior approval will result in the time missed from work being considered an occurrence (absence or tardy).
 Departments have discretion to evaluate extraordinary circumstances of a tardy, absence or failure to clock-in or clock-out and determine whether or not to count the infraction as an occurrence.
-HR Consultants are available to advise supervisors regarding the evaluation of extenuating circumstances.
+Engagement Consultants are available to advise supervisors regarding the evaluation of extenuating circumstances.

 Occurrences